siansiansu/siansiansu/README.md

 ### Hi I'm Alex 👋

-I'm a Sr. DevOps / Site Reliability Engineer (SRE).
+I'm a Sr. DevOps / Site Reliability Engineer.
 I come from Taiwan, a beautiful country that I always love with.

 - 🔭     I’m currently working on [MoBagel](https://mobagel.com/), a company to build an AutoML platform.
 - 👨‍💻  I’m currently learning golang and system design.